openactive/2018-20.openactive.io/home.markdown

 <h3>Activity Providers</h3>
 <ol>
-<li>You list activities in your existing website or booking system</li>
+<li>List your activity details on your existing website or booking system.</li>
-<li>You use your website or booking system to publish your activity listings information using the
+<li>Publish your activity information using our OpenActive data standards.
-OpenActive data standards as a &ldquo; dataset &ldquo;
 </li>
-<li>Your dataset is listed in our directory, for anyone to access, use or share.</li>
+<li>Your dataset will be listed in our directory for anyone to access, use, and share.</li>
-<li>Your activities are available everywhere.
-From websites and apps that attract millions of users,
-through to communities and services that engage local people.
+<li>Now, your activities will be available everywhere, from high-traffic online platforms, to local community services.
 </li>
 </ol>
+<p>Publish your activity listing and join the open data revolution</p>
-<a class="button-primary" href="{{ site.baseurl }}{% link getting-started.md %}">Getting Started</a>
+<a class="button-primary" href="{{ site.baseurl }}{% link getting-started.md %}">Start Now</a>
 </div>